Akuma (luchador)

-José Luis Florencio Martínez (born 1996) is a Mexican luchador, or professional wrestler best known under the ring name Akuma.
+José Luis Florencio Martínez (born 1996) is a Mexican professional wrestler best known under the ring name Akuma.
 He is working for the Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) portraying a rudo ("Bad guy") wrestling character, and is a former CMLL Arena Coliseo Tag Team Champion.
 He is the younger brother of CMLL wrestler Demus 3:16 and has been referred to as both Akuma 3:16 and Akuma 666 early in his career.

 Personal life

 The wrestler known as Akuma is the younger brother of Mini-Estrella wrestler Demus 3:16.
 He is the brother-in-law of retired professional wrestler Hiroka Yaginuma who is married to Demus 3:16.
 He is also the brother in law of wrestler Charlie Montana who is married to Akuma's sister.